 If I decide not to cross Renjo La today and instead stop at Gokyo (and it’s looking like I will), then I may head up Gokyo Ri after lunch.

-A couple of times we get a disorientated and need to find our bearings.
-Overall, the navigation isn't difficult and it seems like any of the trails crisscrossing the glacier will eventually get us to the other side (or just dead-end into a crevasse).
+A couple of times we get disoriented and need to find our bearings.
+Overall, the navigation isn’t difficult and it seems like any of the trails crisscrossing the glacier will eventually get us to the other side (or just dead-end into a crevasse).

 Before long we’ve reached the other side and after a short climb up to the western rim, we are back on solid ground.